Work on yourself more than you do on your job.

 - Be an abundance thinker (not a scarcity thinker).
 Abundance thinkers welcome competition, default to trust, and are optimistic about the future.
 Scarcity thinkers fear competition, assume mistrust, and are negative about the future.

 - Listen to podcasts during your commute.
 One great way to learn while you’re wasting time is during your commute.
+I am obsessed with The Life Coach Podcast for self improvement.
+Start at episode 1 and go forward.
+It’s life changing.

 - Evaluate your experiences.
 You don’t learn from your experiences.
 You learn from evaluating your experiences.
 So, evaluate yours to change and learn.